 All income documentation must be retained on file and submitted to the Agency in the Loan Underwriting Package.
-For salaried and hourly employees, paystubs may be used if no more than 3-months old at the time the Underwriting Package is submitted to NCHFA and the Member has included related W-2's for the previous 2 years of employment.
+For salaried and hourly employees, paystubs may be used if no more than 3-months old at the time the Underwriting Package is submitted to NCHFA and the Member has included related W-2s for the previous 2 years of employment.
 A minimum of 60 days of YTD earnings (not more than 90 days old) must be submitted.
-In addition, NCHFA will need a Verification of Employment (VOE) which includes the employee's date of hire.
+In addition, NCHFA will need a Verification of Employment (VOE) which includes the employee's date of hire from current and previous 2 years employers.
 For self-employed borrowers, NCHFA will require 2 years of tax returns as well as a current Profit & Loss Statement.
 The homebuyer's income and employment status must remain stable and unchanged from the time of verification through closing.